Can you really finance an RV Park (or any other “business property”) with no money down?

 A few things to understand:

-- This post is about SBA RV Park Financing and how some experienced borrowers can legitimately purchase (another park) with no down payment, but it is more about how others can somewhat creatively structure “100% financing.”
+- This post is about SBA RV Park Financing and how some borrowers with either direct RV park ownership experience or the “right translatable experience” might be able to legitimately purchase an RV park with no down payment, but it is more about how others can somewhat creatively structure “100% financing.”

 - SBA loan guidelines allow for a lot of flexibility when it comes either 100% financing and/or putting money down on a property and each lender has the same basic SBA rule book, but how each lender translates and interprets the rule book can make all the difference.
 (This is a good thing).

-- RV Parks are only SBA-eligible IF – and only if – more than half of the revenue (or projected revenue for new construction of a park) comes from “short term stays” of less than 31 days OR from seasonal guests.
+- RV Parks are only SBA-eligible IF – and only if – more than half of the revenue (or projected revenue for new construction, turnarounds, or expansions of a park) comes from “short term stays” of less than 31 days OR (depending on the lender’s interpretation of the rules) from seasonal guests.